elseano/rundown/_testdata/failure.md

 Failing scripts
 Rundown has a few different ways it handles errors.

-  Errors with skip_on_success
+  Errors with skip-on-success
-  If your script errors with the skip_on_success modifier, the error is swallowed and flow continues.
+  If your script errors with the skip-on-success modifier, the error is swallowed and flow continues.

   ✔ Running (Required)

-  If your script succeeds with skip_on_success, then flow skips to the next heading.
+  If your script succeeds with skip-on-success, then flow skips to the next heading.

   ≡ Running (Passed)

-  Errors with skip_on_failure
+  Errors with skip-on-failure
-  If skip_on_failure succeeds, then flow continues.
+  If skip-on-failure succeeds, then flow continues.

   ✔ Running (Required)